 Telephone: 1800 677 342 (free call) TTY service for people with hearing or speech difficulties: 1300 726 563.
 Web: www.odsc.vic.gov.au

 Health Complaints Commissioner

 The Health Complaints Commissioner receives and resolves complaints about healthcare and the handling of health information in Victoria.

 The Mental Health Complaints Commissioner can assist you if your complaint is about a public mental health service in Victoria.

 The Ombudsman has the power to investigate complaints about State and local government authorities.
 The Ombudsman investigates complaints made about decisions, actions or inaction by these bodies.

-The Privacy and Data Protection Commissioner will investigate complaints about a Victorian Government agency or local council’s failure to comply with one or more of the Information Privacy Principles.
+The Office of the Victorian Information Commissioner will investigate complaints about a Victorian Government agency or local council’s failure to comply with one or more of the Information Privacy Principles.

 Children and young people in out-of-home care